otaviojava/jcassandra-book/manuscript/04-cql.md

 In this chapter, it was possible to show that Cassandra Query Language or CQL has many more similarities with SQL besides the name, so that someone who already knows relational databases well and their communication syntax would have a low learning curve when learning the Cassandra.

 One of the important points that this chapter explored was the use of security that exists within Cassandra.
-It is always important to be concerned about security whether using access through firewalls or with user and password permission for data in the database.
+It is always important to be concerned about security whether with access firewalls or with user and password permission for points in the database.